megakemp/megakemp.github.io/_posts/2014-06-25-leveraging-the-cloud-for-fun-and-games.md

 ### Step 2: Installing the Steam Console Client

 Hosting a CS:GO server implies setting up a so called [Source Dedicated Server](https://developer.valvesoftware.com/wiki/Source_Dedicated_Server), also known as **SRCDS**.
-That's Valve server software used to run their games based on the [Source Engine](http://source.valvesoftware.com), such as Half Life 2, Team Fortress, Counter-Strike and so on.
+That's Valve's server software used to run all their games that are based on the [Source Engine](http://source.valvesoftware.com).
+The list includes Half Life 2, Team Fortress, Counter-Strike and so on.

 A SRCDS is easily installed through the Steam Console Client, or [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD).
-The easiest way to get it on Linux is to download it and unpack it from a [tarball](http://www.computerhope.com/jargon/t/tarball.htm).
+The easiest way to get it on Linux, is to download it and unpack it from a [tarball](http://www.computerhope.com/jargon/t/tarball.htm).
 But first things first.

 It's probably a good idea to run the Source server with a dedicated user account that doesn't have root privileges.
 So I went ahead and created a `steam` user, switched to it and headed to its home directory: